 |Overlapped bindings: right side|

 v.
-Join the folded end at the start to the fabric underneath with small hand stitches.
+Join the folded end at the start of the binding to the fabric underneath with small hand stitches.

 vi.
 On the organiser outside, lightly press the binding away from the seam line.
 Fold the edge in so the fold line just covers the zipper seam stitches.
 Hand sew the binding down on the inside of the organiser.